 The Clinical Research Scholars Program (CRSP) is an intensive mentored research career development program.
 The objective of the CRSP is to support the development of successful clinical, translational and outcomes researchers among junior faculty affiliated with Seattle Children’s.
-This goal is accomplished through a structured program of mentoring by dedicated CRSP faculty, educational seminars, and financial support.
+This goal is achieved through a structured program of mentoring by dedicated CRSP faculty, educational seminars and financial support.

 - Rank of acting instructor, acting assistant professor or assistant professor*

 - Primary member of the CCTR.
 Future grant applications must be submitted through CCTR.